Skip to main content

 Target Audience

-This activity is designed to meet the educational needs of Interventional oncologists, interventional radiologists, medical oncologists, radiation oncologists, pulmonologists, thoracic surgeons, palliative care, pathologists, advanced practice providers, pharmacists, nurse navigators and other healthcare professionals who play a major role in the treatment of patients with NSCLC.
+This activity is intended for interventional oncologists, interventional radiologists, medical oncologists, radiation oncologists, pulmonologists, thoracic surgeons, palliative care, pathologists, advanced practice providers, pharmacists, nurse navigators and other healthcare professionals who are engaged in the care of patients with non-small cell lung cancer (NSCLC).

 Program Overview